dhilgart/TWIML_codenames/README.md

 - TWIML_codenames_API_Server.py - helper functions and classes for server_run.py
 - config.py - configuration file used by the server for connection to the MongoDB
 - Dockerfile - defines the docker container that runs the API server
-- TWIML_codenames Demo.ipynb - a jupyter notebook demonstrating the functionality of the TWIML_codenames.py classes
 - README.md - this file
 - LICENSE - the license for this code: Mozilla Public License 2.0